the-corona-wiki/the-corona-wiki/proposal/ninja-proposal.md

 ### Teammate 1

-1. Create a website that can be used by many people
+1. Create a website that can be used by many people to display accurate information on coronavirus
-1. brush up on old skills
+1. Learn new skills while also completing a civil service
-1. learn new information!
+1. Learn more about the virus and what I can do the make the impact less.

 ### Teammate 2
 ## Sean Glancy